shihyanmelody/Deep-Learning-Image-Classifier-Command-Line-Application/README.md

 # Image-Classifier-Command-Line-Application

-## This project is part of Udacity Data Scientist Degree and contains two parts, if you are using this code, I suggest you to run in a gpu server:
+## This project contains two parts, if you are using this code, I suggest you to run in a gpu server:
 ### Part one: a Jupyter notebooks training an image classifier with VGG16 model to recognize different species of flowers.
 ### Part two: a command line application for the image classifier.
 Using this application, you can train a new network on a dataset and save the model as a checkpoint, then you can also used the trained network to predict the class for an inpout image.
 Detailed description of the app is as followed:
 #### Train a new network on a data set with train.py: